pnbruckner/ha-google-maps/README.md

 The integration can now be set up via the UI.
 YAML-based configuration is still supported but deprecated.

-Entities created via the UI do not conflict with any existing "legacy" entities previously created by the built-in integration
+Entities created via the UI do not conflict with any existing "legacy" entities previously created by the built-in integration.
-(i.e., those that use .)
+The legacy entity IDs use serial numbers or email addresses, whereas the newer IDs use full names.
+Therefore, it is possible to continue using the legacy entities even after new ones are created via the UI.
+Once you are satisfied the new ones work, and have adjusted your system to use the new IDs, you can [remove](#removing-legacy-trackers) the legacy entities.

 </details>